An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 First found in Rutland where they held a family seat from very early times.

-More information is included under the topic Early Dagan Notables in all our PDF Extended History products.
+Another 31 words(2 lines of text) are included under the topic Early Dagan Notables in all our PDF Extended History products.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Dagan or a variant listed above: Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..